 Variable rate debt can provide a lower cost of capital, but introduces additional risks.
 The University will carefully examine the risks and rewards of variable rate exposure.
-Variable rate debt should only be used as an integral part of a long term strategy and should not exceed twenty percent of the total debt portfolio or fifty percent of total operating cash.
+Variable rate debt should only be used as an integral part of a long-term strategy and should not exceed twenty percent of the total debt portfolio.